Skip to navigation Skip to content

 Setting Additional Assistance amount + Read more ...

-In the case of customers who meet one of the criteria in Step 1, their Additional Assistance rate is paid at a rate equivalent of the following entitlements:
+For customers who are eligible for Additional Assistance over a vacation period, the Additional Assistance rate is paid at a rate equivalent of the following entitlements:

 • Living Allowance